 A communication campaign is a drive that uses media, technology, messaging, and a specific set of communication activities to achieve particular results for a large number of individuals in a specified time-frame.
 Once you have analyzed everything and formulated a change management strategy, it’s time to execute your plans by driving action and influencing change all across the organization.
 Running internal awareness campaigns is a great way to do so.

-If you wish to increase your employees’ performance, motivation, engagement, productivity, experience, and overall business growth, this is one of the most significant types of internal communication that should be practiced in your organization.
+If you want to improve your employees’ performance, motivation, engagement, productivity, experience, and overall business growth, this is one of the most important types of internal communication to practice in your organization.

 How to ace it?